House Republicans Make Last-Minute Call On James Comey For Private Deposition — He Asks For It To Be Public

 The requests to Comey and Lynch come just days after a report claimed that Donald Trump had sought to push the Department of Justice to prosecute both Comey and Hillary Clinton.
 The New York Times reported that Trump raised the idea of following through on plans to go after his political rival, which had been one of the chief promises he made during the 2016 presidential campaign.

-The White House lawyer, Donald McGahn, reportedly push back strong against Trump’s requests, saying it would be an abuse of his power to interfere with the Justice Department and seek to use it as a weapon against political enemies.
+The White House lawyer Donald McGahn reportedly pushed back strong against Trump’s requests, saying it would be an abuse of his power to interfere with the Justice Department and seek to use it as a weapon against political enemies.

-“Mr. McGahn said that while he could request an investigation, that too could prompt accusations of abuse of power.,” the report noted.
+“Mr. McGahn said that while he could request an investigation, that too could prompt accusations of abuse of power,” the report noted.
 “To underscore his point, Mr. McGahn had White House lawyers write a memo for Mr. Trump warning that if he asked law enforcement to investigate his rivals, he could face a range of consequences, including possible impeachment.”

 The private depositions for James Comey and Loretta Lynch would be set to take place in the first week in December.
 House Republicans have not said if they would allow the testimony to be open to the public.